 Coconut and chocolate is such a great combination, especially white chocolate.
 The sweetness and smoothness of the chocolate goes perfectly with the crunchiness of the coconut, and it’s simply incredible.

-These macarons combine crunchy macaron shelly topped with some cocoa powder with white chocolate and coconut ganache filling.
+These coconut macarons combine crunchy macaron shells topped with some cocoa powder with white chocolate and coconut ganache filling.
 So delicious and perfect for Pasoover.

 For macaron shells:

 - 65 grams almond meal

 - cocoa powder for topping

 - 45 grams coconut cream at least 17% fat

 - 2 tbsp. shredded coconut